yellow-footed-honeyguide/uc/Readme.md

 make
 ```

-Now you can move nooks to /usr/local/bin/
+Now you can install uc to /usr/local/bin/
 ```
-sudo mv ./nooks /usr/local/bin/
+sudo make install
 ```